 - Align a piece of double-sided FR-1 to the left corner of the alignment bracket.

-- After importing your design file, mill out the traces and holes (but not the outline) of the top side of the board.
+- After importing your design file, mill out the traces (but not holes or the outline) of the top side of the board.

 - With the top side milled, flip the board over and tape it down — this time aligning to the right side of the bracket.
 By aligning to the right side, we’re using the same corner of the board to align on both sides, which reduces the possibility of alignment errors.

-- Mill out the rest of the board including the outline.
+- Mill out the rest of the board, including traces, holes and the outline.

 A milled double-sided PCB.

-When milling double-sided PCBs on the Othermill, we recommend using double-sided FR-1 blanks.
+When milling double-sided PCBs on the Othermill, use double-sided FR-1 blanks.
 These boards are copper clad on both sides, with a thin sheet of phenolic resin in the middle holding them together.

 Unlike double-sided PCBs produced by a board house, PCBs made on the Othermill are bare, with no plated vias.
 As a result, you’ll need to connect vias manually.
-Because this is a manual process, we recommend that you limit the number of vias on your board to save time during the assembly process.
+Because you’ll be doing this by hand, we recommend that you limit the number of vias on your board to save time during the assembly process.

 To hook up vias, thread a piece of wire through the vias on your board, as shown below.
 Then, solder each side of the wire.
 Finally, snip the excess wire on each side of the via.